-Every parent has concerns that their child may not be motivated to do their best and reach their full potential.
+Every parent has concerns that their child may not be motivated to do their best and reach their full potential, but saying certain phrases to your child will help with that.

 All parents want their children to succeed, and working on the parent-child relationship is the best way to ensure children develop well-adjusted adults, both emotionally and mentally.